First-quantized adiabatic time evolution for the ground state of a many-electron system and the optimal nuclear configuration: Applications

 The right-hand side of Eq. (\ref{def_f}) can be calculated from the eigenvectors and eigenvalues of $\hat{T}+A\cdot V$.
 Inserting this into Eq. (\ref{adiabatic_c_tf}) gives

-For the scheduling function $A$, which controls the strength of the potential at each time, we consider the two scheduling functions, $A_\mathrm{lin}$ and $A_\mathrm{opt}$.
+Regarding the scheduling function $A$, which controls the strength of the potential at each time, we consider two types of functions, denoted as $A_\mathrm{lin}$ and $A_\mathrm{opt}$.
 They are constructed to satisfy the following equations

-$c$ is a constant determined by the boundary conditions $A_\mathrm{opt}(0)=0$ and $A_\mathrm{opt}(t_\mathrm{f})=1$. $A_\mathrm{opt}$ is designed so that $dA_\mathrm{opt}/ds$ is small when $f(A_\mathrm{opt})$ is large, with the aim of making the right-hand side of Eq. (\ref{ac_w_f}) small.
+The constant $c$ with the same dimension as time is determined by the boundary conditions $A_\mathrm{opt}(0)=0$ and $A_\mathrm{opt}(t_\mathrm{f})=1$. $A_\mathrm{opt}$ is designed so that $dA_\mathrm{opt}/ds$ is small when $f(A_\mathrm{opt})$ is large, with the aim of making the right-hand side of Eq. (\ref{ac_w_f}) small.
 Note that $A_\mathrm{opt}$ is ideal rather than practical since the spectral structure and the eigenvectors of the Hamiltonian at each time must be known in advance to solve Eq. (\ref{A_opt}).
 For these scheduling functions, the adiabatic condition Eq. (\ref{ac_w_f}) becomes as

 We define the infidelity $\delta_N$ after ATE to $t_\mathrm{f}$ over $N$ steps as

 where $| \phi_0 \rangle=|\psi^\mathrm{gs}_{t_\mathrm{f}}\rangle$ is the ground state of the final Hamiltonian $\hat{\mathcal{H}}_\mathrm{fin}$ obtained by numerical diagonalization, and $|\psi (t_\mathrm{f}; N) \rangle$ denotes the right-hand side of Eq. (\ref{def_psi_tf}) with $N$ explicitly written as a parameter.
 In the following numerical simulations, the ATE circuits are configured as shown in Fig. \ref{fig:C_ATE_el} or Fig. \ref{fig:C_ATE_stropt}, and are based on the first-order Suzuki-Trotter expansion.
 All simulations are carried out using Qiskit, an open-source library for quantum circuit simulation~\cite{Qiskit}.